joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 The way we approached our sprints were as follows:

-1. At the start of the week, the team would pick user stories and break that down into smaller subtasks and categorise them into front end, back end or devops tasks.
+1. At the start of the week, the team would pick user stories and break them down into smaller subtasks and categorise them into front end, back end or devops tasks.
 2. Every member would assume repsonsibility of these subtasks based on their expertise and role in the team, and branch off to work (pun absolutely intended).
 3. During the week, daily standups would happen on MS Teams and verbal communication pertaining to issues/solutions would occur on the Discord server.
 4. At the end of the week, the team would reconvene for a review of how the week's work went.
 Merge commits into the **dev** branch were made if the feature was deemed complete by all team members.
 If a user story implementation was incomplete, it would simply get carried forward to the next week.